ssec/polar2grid/doc/source/getting_started.rst

     along with true and natural color images.
 Only one time step can be processed with each script execution.

-    For example, executing the following command above will create 8-bit GeoTIFF files of all 16 ABI imager channels, a true color RGB, and natural color RGB in the native resolution of the instrument channel (500m for RGB composites).
+    For example, executing the following command will create 8-bit GeoTIFF files of all 16 ABI imager channels, a true color RGB, and natural color RGB in the native resolution of the instrument channel (500m for RGB composites).
 This can be